qinghua921/ortools/README.md

 The code is written on Windows; other platforms **may not work**.
 You should build the library yourself.

-In addition, the code is not yet fully tested and may contain bugs.
-Expecially there may be js memory leaks.
-If you find any bugs, please submit an issue.

 ## How to use

 Please refer to the C++ usage.